 Research has found many contributing factors related to anxiety.
 A child can be born with an anxious temperament.
 Parents can have anxiety and model this anxiety with their children even when being careful not to overtly express this anxiety.
 Children exposed to traumatic events or stressful environments are more prone to anxiety as well.
 Children with higher IQ’s are at risk for more anxiety as well.

-At MCFT, we start with treating anxiety by conducting a thorough assessment of the cause, duration and intensity of anxiety symptoms.
+At Memorial Child and Family Therapy, we start treating anxiety by conducting a thorough assessment of the cause, duration and intensity of anxiety symptoms.
 We will then recommend a course of treatment based on this assessment.

 Here is a list of the services we provide for the treatment of anxiety: